Fast, feature-rich weakly-compressible SPH on GPU: coding strategies and compiler choices: Weakly-compressible SPH

 The computation of time derivatives and their integration may happen multiple times per integration step, depending on the adopted scheme (e.g. once for a simple forward Euler integration scheme, twice in a predictor\slash corrector scheme, four times in a Runge--Kutta RK4 scheme).
 Additional steps may be necessary in special cases, too.
 For example, density diffusion terms may be applied after the integration step in certain formulations \cite{ferrand_2017} or boundary conditions may need to be computed by extrapolating SPH-averaged values from the fluid to the boundary \cite{adami_2012,morris_1997}, or it may be necessary to compute the apparent viscosity before the forces computation when modelling non-Newtonian fluids.

 On stream processing hardware, each of these steps will be enshrined in one or more \emph{computational kernel}s, functions associated with the central particle, and parallelized over the entire system according to the hardware capabilities.
 In most cases, the ideal storage system for the particle properties themselves (position, velocity, mass, density, apparent viscosity etc) is that of a \emph{structure of arrays}, where an individual array is used for each property, optionally merging some scalar and vector properties that are frequently used together: for example, in GPUSPH we use a single 4-component vector data type to store 3D position and mass, and another 4-component vector to store velocity and density.
-This is especially convenient for hardware such as GPUs, but is actually convenient on most modern CPU systems as well \cite{bilotta_design_2018}, as it tends to naturally map array elements to the hardware vector types.
+This is especially convenient for hardware such as GPUs, but is actually useful on most modern CPU systems as well \cite{bilotta_design_2018}, as it tends to naturally map array elements to the hardware vector types.
+Conversely, particle data that requires more than 4 components (e.g. symmetric tensors that require 6 components in 3D) may be inefficient to access on GPUs; in this case it may be convenient to split the storage into smaller units, such as a 4-component vector and a 2-component vector, or 3 2-component vectors, as illustrated in Figure~\ref{fig:search-radius}.